MartinFeineis/Library/Books/BraveNewWorld.md

 |__p161__|indignant incredulity|ungehaltene Ungläubigkeit|
 |__p162__|tremulous|zitternd|

+* __p106__: A physical shortcoming could produce a kind of mental excess.
+The process, it seemed, was reversible.
+Mental excess could produce, for its own purposes, the voluntary blindness and deafness of deliberate solitude, the artificial impotence of asceticism.
 * __p115__: It was a night almost without clouds, moonless and starry; but of this on the whole depressing fact Lenina and Henry were fortunately unaware.
 * __p117__: Malthusian Blues: refers to the feelings of despair or pessimism stemming from [Thomas Malthus's theories](https://en.wikipedia.org/wiki/Malthusianism)
 * __p121__: near-wind and superstring: type of intrument